 I do not cherry pick top students to help support a high pass rate.
 I strongly believe that every child deserves a chance at the opportunity to gain a first class education.
-I have accepted students who have been dismissed by others via some form of assessment who with hard work, go on to accomplish scholarships, bursaries and receive multiple offers from the most competitive schools in the West Midlands and beyond.
+I have accepted students who have been dismissed by others via some form of assessment who with hard work, go on to accomplish scholarships, bursaries and receive multiple offers from the most competitive schools.

 Places are allocated strictly on a first-come first-served basis.
 Parents are requested to initially contact me via the Contact Form to register their interest for tuition.
 In the year your child will begin tuition, both parent and child are called in for a consultation.
 Offers are made in order of the date of initial enquiry, once the class limit is reached, entry for that year is closed.